tdhoffman/tdhoffman.github.io/index.md

 ---

 ## About
-Coming from a background of math and computer science, Tyler develops algorithms and statistical methods for spatial data science.
-His work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as scale and process.
-Through algorithm design, he also seeks to advance the principled use of (spatial) data science in social science.
-In his spare time, Tyler loves watching movies, playing video games, and biking.
-Tyler received a B.S. with High Honors in Mathematics from the University of Maryland, College Park and he's currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).
+Coming from a background of math and computer science, I develop algorithms and statistical methods for spatial data science.
+My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as scale and process.
+Through algorithm design, I also seek to advance the principled use of (spatial) data science in social science.
+In my spare time, I love watching movies, playing video games, and biking.
+I'm currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).

 ## Research
 Under development—more info about my work will go here eventually!

+## Fun stuff
+Under development—every academic needs a fun section of their webpage!

 ## Publications
 **T. Hoffman**, T. Oshan.
 (2021).
 "A Supervised Heuristic for a Balanced Approach to Regionalization."
 GIS Research UK Conference.
 [Link.](https://doi.org/10.5281/zenodo.4670015)